-Maria Nicholas is the Head of the Court of Protection and Community Care Departments.
+Head of Court of Protection

 Maria is passionate about helping individuals achieve the best possible solution to their issue, and about promoting equality for the vulnerable.

 Maria advises and represents both the individual seeking support, and their family members.
 Where the individual lacks the capacity to instruct a solicitor for him/herself, Maria is instructed by a litigation friend, usually the Official Solicitor.
-Maria is recognised in Chambers & Partners for her Court of Protection work and has particular expertise in:
+Maria is recognised in Chambers and Partners for her Court of Protection work and has particular expertise in:

 Click here to watch Maria’s GN Law TV Videos

 - University of Nottingham, BA Law (Hons 2:1)

 - Maria has provided training to professionals in the field on the Mental Capacity Act 2005, assessing capacity and determining best interests